Komori-san Can't Decline

 Komori-san Can't Decline (小森さんは断れない!, Komori-san wa Kotowarenai!) is a Japanese four-panel manga series written and illustrated by Coolkyousinnjya.
 It was serialized in Houbunsha's Manga Time Original magazine from April 2012 to March 2025.
 An anime television series adaptation by Artland aired from October to December 2015.

+Plot

+Shuri Komori, a kindhearted junior high school girl, is incapable of turning down requests from others.
+Her constant willingness to help, whether running errands or performing physical tasks, results in her developing unexpectedly incredible strength and abilities.
+Despite these exaggerated traits, the series focuses on everyday school life, following Shuri as she balances her unusual circumstances with the ordinary experiences of adolescence.
+Her friends, the level-headed Masako Negishi and energetic Megumi Nishitori, frequently worry about her workload and attempt to rein in her self-sacrificing tendencies.